Splitting theorems for weighted Finsler spacetimes via the $p$-d'Alembertian: beyond the Berwald case: Introduction

 Splitting theorems are important rigidity results which appear in various fields of geometry.
 They state that a complete geometric space of nonnegative curvature containing an infinitely long, distance-realizing curve (i.e., a line) must split off that curve as an isometric factor of the real line.
 The intuition is that nonnegative curvature promotes the formation of conjugate points and thus curves should stop realizing the distance in finite time, however, the existence of a line is an anomaly that is only possible in product geometries.

 In both Riemannian and Lorentzian geometry, splitting theorems under the assumption of nonnegative Ricci curvature are major milestones of their respective fields.
-In the Riemannian case, Cheeger--Gromoll's celebrated splitting theorem \cite{CG71} and its generalizations \cite{CheegerColding96,gigli2013} are important building blocks for the theory of geometric structures of (possibly singular) spaces \cite{CC97,MondinoNaber2019}.
-In the context of general relativity, the nonnegativity of the Ricci curvature in timelike directions is regarded as the strong energy condition.
-The splitting of a timelike geodesically complete spacetime under the strong energy condition was conjectured by Yau \cite{Yau82} and established by Newman \cite{Newman:90}, after a counterpart in the (more natural) globally hyperbolic case by Galloway \cite{Galloway:89}.
-Consequently, a dichotomy arises between the product splitting of a spacetime and the existence of singularities (see \cite{BEE:1996,HawkingEllisAnniv2023}).
-These results are predated by a splitting theorem under the stronger assumption of a timelike sectional curvature bound due to Beem, Ehrlich, Markvorsen and Galloway \cite{BeemEhrlichMarkvorsenGalloway85, BeemEhrlichMarkvorsenGalloway84} (this latter result has recently been generalized to the synthetic setting of Lorentzian length spaces \cite{KS:18}; see \cite{BeranOhanyanRottSolis23}).
+In the Riemannian case, Cheeger--Gromoll's celebrated splitting theorem \cite{CG71} and its generalizations (e.g., the almost-splitting of Cheeger--Colding \cite{CheegerColding96} or the generalization to $\mathsf{RCD}$-spaces by Gigli \cite{gigli2013}) are important building blocks for the theory of geometric structures of (possibly singular) spaces (see Cheeger--Colding \cite{CC97}, Mondino--Naber \cite{MondinoNaber2019}).
+In the context of general relativity, the nonnegativity of the Ricci curvature in timelike directions is usually called the timelike convergence condition (which, under the Einstein equations, is implied by the strong energy condition).
+The splitting of a timelike geodesically complete spacetime under the strong energy condition was conjectured by Yau \cite{Yau82} and established by Newman \cite{Newman:90}, building on earlier work of Eschenburg \cite{Eschenburg:1988} and on the globally hyperbolic case proved by Galloway \cite{Galloway:89}.
+Consequently, a dichotomy arises between the product splitting of a spacetime and the existence of incomplete timelike geodesics (see the standard texts of Hawking--Ellis \cite{HawkingEllisAnniv2023}, Beem--Ehrlich--Easley \cite{BEE:1996}).
+These results are preceded by a splitting theorem under the stronger assumption of a timelike sectional curvature bound due to Beem--Ehrlich--Markvorsen--Galloway \cite{BeemEhrlichMarkvorsenGalloway84, BEMG85} (this latter result has recently been generalized to the synthetic setting of Lorentzian length spaces by Kunzinger--Sämann \cite{KS:18}; see \cite{BeranOhanyanRottSolis23}).

+Both the Riemannian and the Lorentzian splitting theorems under nonnegative Ricci curvature bounds were generalized to the Finsler setting (see Ohta \cite{Osplit} in the Riemann--Finsler case, Lu--Minguzzi--Ohta \cite{LMO3} in the Lorentz--Finsler case), adopting appropriate weighted formulations.
+In contrast to the results for Finsler manifolds in \cite{Osplit}, the work on Finsler spacetimes in \cite{LMO3} required stronger hypotheses.
+More precisely, in addition to the usual set of assumptions (timelike geodesic completeness, nonnegative weighted Ricci curvature in timelike directions, existence of a timelike line), it is assumed that there exists a timelike geodesically complete Lorentzian metric $g$ on $M$ whose Levi-Civita connection agrees with the Chern connection (thus, the Lorentz--Finsler spacetime $(M,L)$ has to be of {\em Berwald type}) and such that the given timelike line for the Lorentz--Finsler metric lifts as a timelike line in the universal cover of $(M,g)$.